oblador/react-native-vector-icons/README.md

 ## Migration

-See [MIGRATION.md](MIGRATION.md) if you are migrating from `react-native-vector-icons` to the package-per-icon-set approach.
+See [MIGRATION.md](MIGRATION.md) if you are migrating from `react-native-vector-icons` to the package-per-icon-set approach or between major versions.

 ## Installation